 How ‘Arc of a Diver’ Saved Steve Winwood’s Solo Career

-By the time the smash hit Arc of a Diver arrived on Dec.
-31, 1980, Steve Winwood was more famous than he was relevant.
+Steve Winwood was more famous than he was relevant by the time the smash hit Arc of a Diver arrived on Dec.
+31, 1980.

 A rock star at 16 with the Spencer Davis Group in the mid-'60s, he went on form Traffic in 1967 and the supergroup Blind Faith with Eric Clapton and Ginger Baker in 1969.
 Along the way, every one of his Davis Group albums reached the U.K. Top 10, Blind Faith's lone release quickly sold a million copies, and Traffic scored three gold albums and a platinum disc through 1974's When the Eagle Flies.